raydelvecchio/SwiftAI-v2/README.md

 # SwiftAI V2!
 This is the second iteration of SwiftAI!
 The first time, we used a 7-gram model with an RNN to make predictions and generate songs.
 Now, with more NLP knowledge, we can up the ante and make the best model possible.
+Uses [GPT2](https://huggingface.co/docs/transformers/model_doc/gpt2#openai-gpt2).

 # Improvements on V1
 As you know this project is the second version of my ill-fated SwiftAI V1.
 I've made the following enhancements on the